-- (c) Senate resolutions, which shall not require the concurrence of the House, and shall cover any purpose similar and shall cover any purpose similar to a joint resolution, but relate solely to the Senate.
-Such resolusolely to the Senate in all respects as joint resolutions. - (d) Senate joint memorials or Senate memorials, which shall pertain to resolutions memorializing the Congress of tions memorializing the Congress of the United States on any matter, or to an expression of sentiment on the death of any person or persons.
-Such memorials shall be treated in all memorials shall be treated in all respects as joint resolutions, except that Senate memorials shall not require the concurrence of the House. - (e) House joint resolutions and House joint memorials shall be referred to a standing committee upon introduca standing to senate, and upon being tion into the Senate, and upon being reported out of committee, such resolureported and memorials shall be placed tions and memorials shall be placed upon the calendar for final reading.
+- (c) Senate resolutions, which shall not require the concurrence of the House, and shall cover any purpose similar to a joint resolution, but relate solely to the Senate.
+Such resolutions shall be treated in all respects as joint resolutions. - (d) Senate joint memorials or Senate memorials, which shall pertain to resolutions memorializing the Congress of the United States on any matter, or to an expression of sentiment on the death of any person or persons.
+Such memorials shall be treated in all respects as joint resolutions, except that Senate memorials shall not require the concurrence of the House. - (e) House joint resolutions and House joint memorials shall be referred to a standing committee upon introduction into the Senate, and upon being reported out of committee, such resolutions and memorials shall be placed upon the calendar for final reading.

-31. USE OF SENATE CHAMBER
+31. USE OF SENATE CHAMBER AND PRIVILEGES

-(a) No person not a member of the General Assembly or an officer or employee required to be on the floor of the Senate in the course of legislative business, other than the judges of the district and supreme courts, the Governor and state elected officers, members of the congressional delegation, ex-members of the Senate, duly accredited representatives of the state press, and such other persons as may be invited by the President or members of the Senate and families of members of the Senate. shall be admitted to the Senate chamber and adjoining cloak rooms, and any such person shall only be entitled to the quiet and orderly occupancy of the seats provided for visitors or for representatives of the press, and in no event to the privileges of the floor.
+(a) No person not a member of the General Assembly or an officer or employee required to be on the floor of the Senate in the course of legislative business, other than the judges of the district and supreme courts, the

+Governor and state elected officers, members of the congressional delegation, ex-members of the Senate, duly accredited representatives of the state press, and such other persons as may be invited by the President or members of the Senate and families of members of the Senate, shall be admitted to the Senate chamber and adjoining cloak rooms, and any such person shall only be entitled to the quiet and orderly occupancy of the seats provided for visitors or for representatives of the press, and in no event to the privileges of the floor.
 Persons invited by members of the Senate shall occupy the seats in the rear of the floor of the Senate and on the sides back of the first column, and any five Senators may demand that the Senate floor be cleared of persons invited by members of the Senate.
 Other persons shall be admitted to the galleries of the Senate or behind the railing located at the main entrance of the chamber.
-It shall be the duty of the sergeant-at-arms to enforce this rule.
+It shall be the duty of the sergeant-atarms to enforce this rule.

 The desks, materials, and papers of Senators are not to be touched by any person other than Senate employees under the direction of the sergeant-at-arms or the secretary of the Senate.
 Lobbyists and other persons, except in official state capacity, visiting Senate chambers are not permitted to place material upon the desks of Senators.
-Any material which any person desires to have distributed to the desks of one or more

-Senators, except through the mail, must be delivered to the sergeantat-arms.
+Any material which any person desires to have distributed to the desks of one or more Senators, except through the mail, must be delivered to the sergeant-at-arms.
 Such material must bear the name of the organization or person who was responsible for its preparation and distribution.
 It should be constructively stated and courteously expressed.
 If facts or statistics from other sources are used, such sources should be identified.
 Lobbyists and the public are encouraged to communicate with their Senators and to furnish to them factual data concerning the merits of legislative proposals.
 If the sergeantat-arms has any question as to the propriety of the material which he is asked to distribute to the members of the Senate, he shall consult the President of the Senate, or in his absence the President Pro Tempore, or in the absence of both, the majority and minority floor leaders.